MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 8. Navigate to the **Policies Tab** and Select **Frontline_Worker** next to **Messaging Policies**.

-9. Turn on the setting - **Send urgent messages using priotiy notification** and select **Save**, if this setting is not already turned on.
+9. Turn on the setting - **Send urgent messages using priotiy notifications** and select **Save**, if this setting is not already turned on.

 10. Press **Confirm**.